MaliaRomero/Corn/README.md

 # Corn
-Download the exe file by clicking the green download button.
+Download the exe files by clicking the green download button and extracting the zip file.